floooh/oryol/code/Samples/Render/Triangle/README.md

-Generate and render a simple triangle.
+Generate and render a simple triangle mesh.